Writing lay and scientific summaries

 We know that a range of demographic factors like age, ethnicity and sex can affect the experience of, and outcomes in, lung conditions.
 For example, we know that women experience worse asthma symptoms than men.
 With this in mind, we ask applicants to consider demographics in their studies.

-For example, for clinical studies we ask applicants to provide details of how they will ensure that the recruited population reflects the patient population in the UK for this area of interest.
-We would encourage researchers to analyse data by sex to help identify differences between males and females.
+• For clinical studies provide details of how the recruited population will reflect the UK patient population for your area of interest.
+Researchers are encouraged to analyse data by sex to identify differences between males and females.

-For animal studies, we ask applicants to describe the sex of animals that will be used in experiments, and justify the approach taken on this.
+• For animal studies describe the sex of animals used in experiments and justify your approach.